-In order to offer Museum Studies degree-seeking students some personal insight into the various leadership roles within the field, museum professionals are asked to share their experiences on practical issues they face on a day-to-day basis.
+As the Museum Studies sophomore year capstone course, this course offers Museum Studies degree-seeking students personal insight into the various leadership roles with the field.
+Museum professionals are asked to share their experiences on practical issues they face on a day-to-day basis.
 This includes collections management, object preservation, exhibit design and installation, research, and cultural reclamation.
-Museum directors, collections managers, curators, museum educators, and repatriation officers will act as guest lecturers throughout the semester.
-(Prerequisite: MUSM190)
+Students will prepare a 1000-word written statement of their professional interest track, an ePortfolio with samples of their academic work, and an oral presentation to the Museum Studies Review Committee.
+(Prerequisite: Museum Studies with second-year standing)